maxicabrera7/low-capacity-disk-optimizer/README.md

 ### 4. System Footprint Reduction
 * **Hibernation Disabled:** Reclaims space equivalent to the installed RAM.
 * **Pagefile Optimization:** Static 4GB limit to prevent dynamic growth while maintaining system stability for development tasks.

+### 5. Virtual Memory (Paging File) Optimization
+⚠️ WARNING: Only perform this tweak if you have 16GB of RAM or more.
+Reducing the pagefile on systems with low physical memory will cause system instability, application crashes, and BSODs.

+Technical Logic:
+Windows dynamically manages the paging file size, which leads to two problems on small, near-full SSDs:

+Disk Fragmentation: Constant resizing creates fragmented space.

+Unexpected Storage Depletion: The pagefile can grow exponentially during heavy workloads, leaving the drive with 0 bytes of free space.

+The Tweak:
+Setting a static size of 4096MB (4GB) ensures a safety net for applications that require a paging file to function, while reclaiming several gigabytes of storage and preventing dynamic growth overhead.

+Manual Procedure:

+Press Win + R, type sysdm.cpl, and hit Enter.

+Go to Advanced > Performance (Settings) > Advanced > Virtual Memory (Change).

+Uncheck "Automatically manage paging file size for all drives".

+Select the C: drive, choose Custom size, and set:

+Initial size (MB): 4096

+Maximum size (MB): 4096

+Click Set, then OK, and Restart the PC.